Southern California Social Security Appeal Lawyers

 Step 6: The Decision

-If the decision is favorable, you should receive your first check approximately eight to 12 weeks after the decision.
+If the decision is favorable, you should receive your first check approximately four to eight weeks after the decision.

 Free Attorney Consultation - No Fees Unless We Win

-To schedule an appointment with an experienced disability lawyer, call 1-562-219-4156, or toll free at 1-866-764-0321, or fill out our simple contact form.
-There are no consultation fees and we charge no attorney's fee unless we help you obtain benefits.
+To schedule an appointment with an experienced Social Security disability lawyer, call 562-219-4156 or fill out our simple contact form.
+There are no consultation fees and we charge no attorney’s fee unless we help you obtain benefits.